cyberscript77/datapack/wiki/the-life-of-night-city.md

  -Want to bring justice on Corpo Creeps?
 Head to City Center, find a  Female worker, Do as before described above but it's 'Need a hit?'

  -Hotdog and Asian Food Vendors have interact triggers to them as well.
 Same as the others, look at one, use your binding, select prompt.",

+ HOW AN ESCORT MISSION WORKS

+-Spawn and run from behind.
+Once 15m away from you, they ask for their favor.

+-Picking accept, they become friendly attitude ( Cuz cdpr doesnt like civilian companions) .

+-There is a wait_for_trigger action that needs you to be in a car,  so the npc auto sits in it.